Are you looking for a new gaming monitor?

 In terms of design this gaming monitor is rather bland looking, but for including FreeSync at this price we’re willing to overlook that.

 Looking for more gaming monitors?
-Our comprehensive 120Hz-plus gaming monitor list was made to help you easily find the perfect monitor.
-Just updated January 2017!
+Our comprehensive gaming monitor list was made to help you easily find the perfect monitor.
+Just updated July 2019!